NetApp/eseries-perf-analyzer/README.md

 any issues with a collector.

 ### Grafana
-[Grafana](https://grafana.com/) is a open-source tool designed to help you visualize time-series data.
+[Grafana](https://grafana.com/) is an open-source tool designed to help you visualize time-series data.
 It is incredibly customizable and can be used to view data from a variety of data stores.

 ## Supporting Tools